-- Use only compact discs labeled as shown. - Extremely high temperatures can keep your compact disc player from working.
+- Use only compact discs labeled as shown above.
+CD-R (CD-Recordable), CD-RW (CD-Re-writable) and personal computer use CD-ROMs may not be playable on your compact disc player. - Your compact disc player is intended for use with 12 cm (4.7 in.) discs only. - Extremely high temperatures can keep your compact disc player from working.
 On hot days, use the air conditioning to cool the vehicle interior before you listen to a disc. - Bumpy roads or other vibrations may make your compact disc player skip.